mccurdyc/www/content/book/2020-02-23-what-you-do-is-who-you-are.md

 ## Culture is Defined by Actions and Inactions

+> A value is merely a belief, but a virtue is a belief that you actively pursue or embody.

 Values are aspirations, while virtues are actions.
 The samurai bushido code referred to their core principles or code of _action_ as "virtues" rather than "values".

-> A value is merely a belief, but a virtue is a belief that you actively pursue or embody.
+> [culture] is a consequence of actions rather than beliefs.

-Culture is just as much defined by the _inactions_ as it is by the actions.
+Furthermore, culture is just as much defined by the _inactions_ as it is by the actions or virtues.
 Ben mentions, that in the military, if you see something below standard and do nothing, then you've just set the new standard.

 Ben tells a story of Shaka Senghor, who was in prison for murder.
 When he first arrived in prison he was in a position where the other prisoners were trying to "figure him out".
 The other prisoners were just as much interested in his inactions as they were his actions.
-For example, could someone bully him around without repercussions?
+For example, could someone bully him without repercussions?
 Similarly, new employees at a company are trying to figure out what they should and shouldn't do.
 Should they leave early?
 Should they call someone out when they do something unethical?
 If something is broken, should they say something?

-Values or virtues need to be explicitly defined.
+Additionally, values and/or virtues need to be explicitly defined.
 Phrases like "do the right thing." are ambiguous and mean something different to everyone, especially when the company is comprised of people from diverse backgrounds.
 Does doing the right thing mean that it is acceptable to miss quarterly projections because your were acting ethically?

-> [culture] is a consequence of actions rather than beliefs.

-Independent of whether those actions were accidental or deliberate.
-This is why Ben advices leaders to frequently re-evaluate the current culture to ensure that it wasn't derailed by a recent action.
-If it was derailed, then a more powerful, over-correcting action needs to be made to get the culture back on track.

 ## Culture is a Long-term Investment

 Ben describe certain characteristics such as integrity, honesty and decency as "long-term culture investments".
 I liked this phrasing for two reasons.
-First, recognizing that culture is not something that you can "solve" in any amount of time, it is something that you are always optimizing for tomorrow or next month or year or decade.
+First, recognizing that culture is not something that you can "solve" or "finish" in any amount of time.
+Rather, it is something that you are always optimizing for tomorrow or next month or year or decade.
 However, a wrong culture decision can quickly and harshly undo a lot of that long-term work.
 Second, seeing culture as an investment.
 Often with investments, you are more interested in the future rewards over the near-term gains.
-From personal experience, it is so much easier for a company to optimize for the short-term, measured goals than it is to consider the long-term harm to the culture.
+From personal experience, it is so much easier for a company to optimize for the short-term with measured goals than it is to consider the long-term harm to the culture.
 It's also difficult to advocate for the health of the long-term culture over a win in the short-term.
 The seemingly harmless, little things in the moment compound and